 Of course, the deeper history of Thanksgiving isn’t quite as cozy or romantic as we view it now.
 The first Thanksgiving was actually a 3-day political meeting between the English colonists and the Native American Wampanoag tribe.
 While this meeting did include feasting, it was not remotely similar to the Thanksgiving dinners we enjoy today… and sadly, the peace between the colonists and the Native Americans did not last.
-I’ll be covering the deeper history and culinary roots of the holiday on The History Kitchen in the coming weeks, including some historical recipes to shed light on what Thanksgiving was like hundreds of years ago.

 Here in my kitchen, I thought it would be fun to develop some dairy-free healthy side dishes to add to the holiday mix.
 Thanksgiving is an awesome opportunity to indulge, but I hate that heavy feeling that I’m left with after the meal.
 The sides I’ll be sharing are a bit lighter than the traditional fare– no butter, no cream, yet rich with flavor.
 Kosher cooks will be able to serve these dairy free sides with a turkey dinner.
 You won’t miss the dairy, and you definitely won’t miss the calories.
 They’re also vegan friendly… bonus!